VHS32/Magnetar/README.md

 <br /> **Warning!, This repository is Malware!!!, I am not responsible for any damages caused by it!**
 <br /> **Also dont destroy other persons Computer!, Its crime, I am not responsible for what you do!**

+# Readme for skids
+<br /> **FOR THOSE SKIDDERS LIKE CLXCQ, AND MORE, PLEASE STOP YOUR ACTION, THAT LITERALLY RUINED YOURSELF, START LEARNING WITH IT.**

 # Rewrite version
 <br /> Updates:
 <br /> 1.
 Move the language from C to C++.